ElsevierSoftwareX/SOFTX-D-21-00153/CSTNU/trunk/README.md

 The main goal of CSTNU Tool library is to be a support library for representing and checking temporal constraint networks inside other software.

+The directory `Instances` constains some CSTN and CSTNU instances.

 As side feature, all classes (`STN, STNU, CSTN*, CSTNU, CSTNPUS`) relative to the different kinds of temporal networks have the `main` method that allows the execution of the `dynamicCheck` method on a given input file directly.

 #### Example of execution of CSTN class